ExtraSuperCoolTeam/LearnFitness/README.md

   * [X] User can identify the week they are on by UI/UX difference on the current week.
 * [X] User can tap on a week to see a detailed view of that material.
   * [X] User can watch the week's video, follow through instructions, read description on this page.
-* [ ] User can navigate to a 1-on-1 chat with his/her trainer
+* [ ] User can navigate to "check my form" screen
-  * [ ] User can post pictures and texts to an offline chat with the trainer
+  * [ ] User can post videos of their form offline to the trainer
   * [ ] user can view the latest response from the trainer
 * [X] User can search for a trainer close to their location.
   * [X] User can see a map view with pins of the results.